adam-hamland/python_cheatsheets/README.md

-# INDEX FOR ALL PYTHON CHEAT SHEETS
+# PYTHON CHEAT SHEET INDEX

 All cheat sheets are beginner friendly and are full of examples.